natalieagus/50005/docs/OS/08-synchronization.md

 Assume `buffer` and `counter` are shared between the two processes / threads.
 The instructions `counter ++` and `counter -- `are not implemented in a single clock cycle (it is <span style="color:#f77729;"><b>not atomic</b></span>).

+## Atomic Operation
+{:.info-title}
+> Atomicity
+>
+> An atomic operation is an indivisible operation that completes in a single step relative to other threads.
+It appears instantaneous and is executed without any interference from other operations, ensuring consistency and preventing race conditions.

 ## Non-atomic `++` and `--`

 `counter++` may be implemented as follows in assembly language: